 It is the policy of Huron Academy to provide an equal education opportunity for all students.
-Huron Academy admits students of any race, color, ethnicity, national origin, sex, (including sexual orientation or gender identity or expression), pregnancy, mental or physical disability, age, religion, height, weight, marital or family status, military status, ancestry, genetic information, to all rights, privileges, programs, and activities generally accorded or made available to students at the school.
+Huron Academy admits students of any race, color, ethnicity, national origin, sex, (including sexual orientation, sex characteristics, sexual stereotypes or gender identity or expression), pregnancy or related conditions, mental or physical disability, age, religion, height, weight, marital or family status, military status, ancestry, genetic information, to all rights, privileges, programs, and activities generally accorded or made available to students at the school.
 It does not discriminate based on race, color, national origin, sex, (including sexual orientation or gender identity or expression), disability, age, religion, height, weight, marital or family status, military status, ancestry, genetic information, in administration of its educational policies or other school administered programs.